zaproxy/zaproxy-website/site/content/blog/2024-03-04-zap-updates-february-2024/index.md

 ### Google Summer of Code

-Unfortunately we were not chosen to be a Google Summer of Code mentoring organisation :frown:.
+Unfortunately we were not chosen to be a Google Summer of Code mentoring organisation 😞.

 However the good news it that a student still wants to work on one of the proposed GSoC projects, [gRPC support](https://github.com/zaproxy/zaproxy/issues/7695), so we will be mentoring them outside of GSoC :grin:.